When and Why Are GCPs Important?

 How to Construct a Ground Control Point

 There is no one right way to make a ground control point.
 One important thing to remember is that the GCP must be easily visible in your aerial imagery.
 This is achieved by using high-contrast colors and by making sure the ground control point is large enough to be seen from your particular flight altitude.
 We generally recommend flying at 300 feet with a frontlap and sidelap of 70/75 when using ground control points.
 Keep in mind that this may change dependent upon the area you are mapping.
-Learn more by reading our recent post about mapping accuracy and reviewing our GCP support documents.
+Learn more by reading our whitepaper about mapping accuracy and reviewing our GCP support documents.

 A number of companies do sell pre-made, portable ground control points.
 However, many drone users simply fashion their own.